Classical and Quantum Mechanics via Lie algebras: Mechanics in Poisson algebras

 This chapter brings more physics into play by introducing Poisson algebras, i.e., associative algebras with a compatible Lie algebra structure.
 These are the algebras in which it is possible to define Hamiltonian mechanics.
 Poisson algebras abstract the algebraic features of both Poisson brackets and commutators, and hence serve as a unifying tool relating classical and quantum mechanics.
 In particular, we discuss classical Poisson algebras for oscillating and rotating systems.

-\at{Based on a Poisson algebra, a general physical system can be characterized in terms of a Poisson representation \at{put definition here?} of the kinematical Lie algebra of distinguished quantities of interest, a Hamiltonian, a distinguished Hermitian quantity in the Poisson algebra defining the dynamics, and a state defining a particular system at a particular time.
+\at{Although you've defined Poisson algebras earlier in this chapter, you still given no hint of how/why this extra structure is useful.\\ Based on a Poisson algebra, a general physical system can be characterized in terms of a Poisson representation \at{put definition here?} of the kinematical Lie algebra of distinguished quantities of interest, a Hamiltonian, a distinguished Hermitian quantity in the Poisson algebra defining the dynamics, and a state defining a particular system at a particular time.
 The same abstract concept of a state has different realization in the classical (commutative) and quantum (noncommutative) case.}